A Bend in the River: Comments

 Naipaul is recognised as a "magnificent novelist", and A Bend in the River has been described as a "full-bodied masterpiece".
 Yet he has been accused of being a "neo-colonialist", and in this novel post-colonial Africa is depicted as spiralling into a kind of Hell.
 He has also been accused of being "infected by an ancestral communal resentment" against blacks.
-Whitaker indicates that Salim's plight as an outsider, a member of the Indian community in Africa, is credibly rendered, but takes Naipaul to task for ascribing to African people a "mysterious malevolence".
+Jennifer Seymour Whitaker indicates that Salim's plight as an outsider, a member of the Indian community in Africa, is credibly rendered, but takes Naipaul to task for ascribing to African people a "mysterious malevolence".

 Irving Howe admires Naipaul's "almost Conradian gift for tensing a story", the psychic and moral tension of the novel, and its "serious involvement with human issues".
 Howe rejects the notion that Naipaul is an apologist of colonialism.
 He contrasts the foreground space occupied by Salim with the background acts set in motion by the Big Man.
-The Big Man never appears but finds a voice in Raymond, the white intellectual who gets dumped later.
-Howe bemoans the fact that, as he sees it, Naipaul offers no hope, and that he allows "the wretchedness of his depicted scene" to become "the limit of his vision".
+The Big Man never appears but finds a voice in Raymond, the white intellectual whom the President promotes but later ignores.
+Howe bemoans the fact that, as he sees it, Naipaul allows "the wretchedness of his depicted scene" to become "the limit of his vision".

 Selwyn Cudjoe thinks that the novel depicts "the gradual darkening of African society as it returns to its age-old condition of bush and blood" and thinks this pessimistic view indicates Naipaul's "inability to examine postcolonial societies in any depth".
 The novel examines "the homeless condition of the East Indian in a world he cannot call home" and shows in Salim's case his passage to free himself from "the constricting ties to his society's past".